buddhist-uni/buddhist-uni.github.io/_courses/buddha.md

 ### Part 1: Becoming the Buddha

 1. [[Life of the Buddha](#life-of-the-buddha_nyanamoli)] Birth and Childhood
-1. {% capture foo %}{% include content_blurb.html slug="dn30" category="canon" blurb="This mythic text gives the 32 characteristics of Gotama’s body, which,legend has it, marked him for greatness at an early age.
+1. {% capture foo %}{% include content_blurb.html slug="dn30" category="canon" blurb="This mythic text gives the 32 characteristics of Gotama’s body, which, legend has it, marked him for greatness at an early age.
 Note that some of the Suttas are not as early as others!" %}{% endcapture %}{{ foo | strip_newlines }}
 1. {% capture foo %}{% include content_blurb.html category="articles" slug="origins-of-the-32-marks_mcgovern-nathan" %}{% endcapture %}{{ foo | strip_newlines }}
 1. {% capture foo %}{% include content_blurb.html slug="politics-of-the-buddhas-genitals_sujato" category="essays" %}{% endcapture %}{{ foo | strip_newlines }}
 1. [E] The Buddha's Family